 In Belgrade, you can see one of the largest Orthodox churches in the world.
 The Temple of St. Sava really is an ultimate landmark of Belgrade and because of its greatness, it is easily seen from almost any part of the city, dominating its panorama.
 The temple is dedicated to Saint Sava.
 He was a Serbian prince, an Orthodox monk, the founder of the Serbian law, a successful diplomat.
 He is the patron saint of Serbian education so primary schools have special celebrations in his honor every year.
 As you can imagine, there’s a lot to find about his life and history importance.
 So, don’t miss it!

 Discover the Green Oasis of Topčider Park

 We listed 8 must-see places to help you explore Belgrade – Serbian urban jungle.
-Make sure to download our Cultural Places App too and find a guide for first-timers in Belgrade.
+Make sure to visit our Cultural Places platform too and find a guide for first-timers in Belgrade.
 We promise it will help you a lot.